debasrid/rm-assignment/README.md

 Tips:
 - For the DevExpress grid, set the edit mode to `mode="cell"`
-- DevExpresshas a lot of example code on their web site.
+- DevExpress has a lot of example code on their web site.

-Nice to have (if time alows):
+Nice to have (if time allows):
 - Apply some more CSS to the project to make it a bit pretty
 - Add one test to the project